falconry9527/English/concept/58_blessing.md

 v: evil reputation/behavior/eyes
 n:
 money is the root of all evil
-desire poverty is the  original root of all evil
+desire/poverty is the  original root of all evil

-greed / desire(dɪˈzaɪər)
+greedy / desire(dɪˈzaɪər)

 devil （ˈdevl）: speak of devil and he comes civil servant